almossawi/badarguments/extras/content/posts/main/index.md

 Conflating the two things on the part of the person in the video was almost certainly accidental, but the second line in the exchange betrays a line of reasoning that's troublesome when applied generally.
 It lays the groundwork for a sort of after-the-fact appropriation of things.

+Similarly, in a thread elsewhere on the Internet, we find a polemic about some author who is being berated for being disingenuous.

+"This man is funded by the Hokey Pokey brothers," says a first poster, confidently.

+"Is he actually funded by them in any way?" responds a second.

+"He certainly **feels like exactly the kind** of ghoul they would throw money at," comes the response.

 **Naming rights**.
 A piece in The Atlantic includes the line

 "The history of vaccinology goes back to the late 1700s when Edward Jenner developed the first vaccine, for smallpox, a turning point in the war between microbes and humans."